cchitsiang/awesome-stars/topics.md

 - [karan/joe](https://github.com/karan/joe) - :running: A .gitignore magician in your command line
 - [github/gitignore](https://github.com/github/gitignore) - A collection of useful .gitignore templates
 - [gitextensions/gitextensions](https://github.com/gitextensions/gitextensions) - Git Extensions is a standalone UI tool for managing git repositories.
 It also integrates with Windows Explorer and Microsoft Visual Studio (2015/2017/2019).
 - [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows.
+Linux, macOS, and Windows

 ## github